-When growing a business whether big or small you eventually come face to face with a dilemma concerning your office space and that’s if you should or shouldn’t invest money in your own space or building instead of constantly heaving to pay rent for it.
-There are definitely a bunch of pros and cons to buying or renting your own office space, especially if you have a call center office that you’re looking to expand a bit more.
+When growing a business, whether big or small, you eventually come face to face with a dilemma concerning your office space, and that’s if you should or shouldn’t invest money in your own space or building instead of constantly having to pay rent for it.
+There are definitely a bunch of pros and cons to buying or renting your own office space, especially if you have a leased call center office that you’re looking to expand a bit more.
 Listed below are facts that may be able to help you out as you consider which path you want to take:

 Costs and deductions

-Usually, any kind of option other than leasing comes with a bit of a headache here and there, but when you’re just renting then you have more time to just focus on your business.
-Buying a small business office right off the bat is nice but when your company’s growth exceeds the limitations of what the area can provide, forcing you to sell your property.
+Usually, any option other than leasing comes with a bit of a headache here and there, but when you’re just renting, you have more time to just focus on your business.
+Buying a small business office right off the bat is nice, but when your company’s growth exceeds the limitations of what the area can provide, forcing you to sell your property.

-In terms of capital, by leasing an office space you will be able to free up your ability to borrow funds and not feel like you constantly have your hands tied behind your back when you need to make necessary responses to market any market opportunities.
-While there isn’t a big difference between buying your own office space and renting one out there is a minor inconvenience of being able to be upfront about your costs.
-Upfront buying a commercial space or building is undoubtedly going to initially cost you more, especially if you include the property appraisal, maintenance, insurance, renovations, and large payments.
+In terms of capital, leasing office space will free up your ability to borrow funds and not feel like you constantly have your hands tied behind your back when you need to respond to market any market opportunities.
+While there isn’t a big difference between buying your own office space and renting one out, there is a minor inconvenience of being able to be upfront about your costs.
+Upfront purchasing a commercial space or building is undoubtedly going to initially cost you more, mainly if you include the property appraisal, maintenance, insurance, renovations, and large payments.

-Overall, the decision of whether or not you should be investing your money in something more permanent or not for a call center office would be entirely up to you and how well do you think your small business is going to expand in the next few years.
-Leasing is a good option if you don’t want to commit to one area and buying an office space is great if you want something permanent, so it’s also highly dependent on your preferences.
+Overall, the decision of whether or not you should be investing your money in something more permanent or not for a call center office would be entirely up to you how well do you think your small business is going to expand in the next few years?
+Leasing is a good option if you don’t want to commit to one area, and buying an office space is excellent if you want something permanent, so it’s also highly dependent on your preferences.